To commemorate June 4th, we asked our contributors to reflect on what June 4th, 1989 means to them, and here is what they came back to us with.

 Jon (Yuan) JIANG (PhD student at Digital Media Research Centre, Queensland University of Technology)

-Undoubtedly, June 4th is a tragedy for Chinese people and Beijing and, undeniably, democracy is worth pursuing.
+June 4th may be a tragedy.
 However, after 30 years, I couldn’t stop but ask was China ready for democracy during that time?
 Sadly, as the Chinese were not conditioned to accept democracy, I think China might have been again trapped in a Warlord Era if it had of been introduced in 1989.
 My own experience in Russia, a country that was rapidly ‘democratized’ at the end of the 20th Century, informs my observations that a significant percentage of the Russian public yearn for a return to the old Soviet days.

 I also question that if one day China voluntarily or forcibly commences a process of democratization, will the West, especially the US, genuinely help China?
 As Alexander Lukin wrote, “it is worth recalling here that the privatization program—that led to an enormous economic downturn in the GDP, a significant decline in the overall standard of living and to what leading U.S. expert on the Russian economy James Millar in 1996 called ‘a de facto fraud’—was carried out with the help of money from the U.S. government”.
 I believe that Beijing and the controlling elites are well-aware of the Russian lesson and will not let it happen again.